Summer foods for happy hormones

 Justine Evans is a registered naturopath, nutritional therapist, body worker and healer.
-Integrating nutritional medicine; western science with eastern philosophy Justine provides a multi dimensional approach to your hormone health.
+Integrating nutritional medicine; western science and Eastern philosophy Justine provides a multi dimensional approach to your hormone health.

 On line, Stroud and Twickenham clinic consultations Tuesday-Friday.
 To arrange a consultation phone 07747 133170 or email firstname.lastname@example.org

 Disclaimer: This article has been written for inspiration and education purposes only.
 It is not intended to treat, diagnose or prevent any disease and it does not consider allergies etc. Please act responsibly and ensure any food or plant is safe for internal consumption before using.
 This article does not replace personalised evaluation, diagnosis, or treatment by your personal qualified health care professional.